Raiondesu/intl-schematic/README.md

 <div align="center">

-Bravely modern, incredibly tiny, blazingly fast.
+Stupidly simple, incredibly tiny, blazingly fast.

 This is a tiny framework-agnostic i18n library (1-3kb, zero-dependency)\
 that allows to localize and format strings\